Trying to write a short story is the perfect place to begin your writing career.

 Remember, you won’t likely start with something sensational, but what you’ve learned through your reading—as well as what you’ll learn from your own writing—should give you confidence.
 You’ll be on your way.

-2. Aim for the Heart
+How to Write a Short Story Step 2.
+Aim for the Heart

 The most effective short stories evoke deep emotions in the reader.